ten-protocol/ten-whitepaper/aggregators-verifiers.md

 Note that logically a node is split into two main sections:
 - The section that is controlled by the node operator
-- The TEE, which is attested to the Management contract and is in effect controlled by the governance body of Obscuro.
+- The TEE, which is attested to the Management contract and is in effect controlled by the governance body of TEN.

 [comment]: <> (TODO - add diagram )

 These are the steps to become an Aggregator.
-* Register with the L1 Network Management contract and pay a significant stake in the Obscuro token.
+* Register with the L1 Network Management contract and pay a significant stake in the TEN token.
 The stake has multiple roles.
 The first one is to penalise Aggregators who attempt to hack the protocol, and second is for the Aggregators to buy into the ecosystem, so that they will make an effort to keep it running smoothly.
 * Set up a server with a valid, unaltered and up-to-date TEE and provide an attestation to the Management Contract.
 * On seeing this request to join the network published to the L1, another registered TEE will share the shared secret.
 * Once in possession of the secret, the TEE can start processing all the L2 transactions that are stored on the L1 blockchain and build the state.